 Doing a Google search on GUIs for git will point you to a program called SmartGit.
-This is a proprietary product; however it is free for personal, non-commercial use.
+This is a proprietary product; however, it is free for personal, non-commercial use.
 In addition to Linux, this is also available for Windows and macOS.
-Tools for file comparison, merge handling, and commit history are included.
+Tools for file comparison, merge handling and commit history are included.
 Also, an SSH-client is included as well.
-You can even customise the user interface, how you merge and rebase, work with systems like BitBucket, GitHub, as well your own humble setup.
+You can even customize the user interface, how you merge and rebase, work with systems like BitBucket, GitHub, as well as your own humble setup.

 Once you have installed and launched the program, it will bring up how you wish to use this program (30-day trial, purchase the software, or free for personal use).

 It even details what is classified as commercial use.

 After that, you can then continue the setup process for SmartGit: registration, where the git executable is, user information, SSH settings, hosts, and privacy.

 On the main screen, you will have notices presented at the bottom-right corner of the screen.
 One notice I got was about garbage collection.
 It stated that while this was beneficial for command-line git, it could pose problems for GUIs such as SmartGit.
 This was something I didn’t get out of the other two GUIs.

 Also in the main interface, you can see the list of commits made under “Journal”, a list of branches and stashes, and files with changes not yet committed.
 You can also see a list of other repositories you have in the parent directory of the current repository.

 Of course, you are able to do push, pull, stage, unstage, like you can with gitg and git-cola.
 Even though it’s proprietary, it is still worth checking out for the cool features it offers.